-You do not need to worry about washing your dog – a good salon will wash and shampoo your pooch as part of the service.
+You do not need to worry about washing your dog – a good salon will shampoo your pooch as part of the service.

 Most dog grooming salon will be able to groom any breed of dog.
 At The Paw Pad Grooming Salon, located in Cheshire in the UK, the most common breeds are Spaniels and a lot of Poodle crossbreeds.

 Some dog grooming salons offer a collection service, which can be especially handy if you do not have transport.